mendix/docs/content/studio-how-to/navigation-how-to-configure.md

 ![New Menu Item Created](attachments/navigation-how-to-configure/new-menu-item-created.png)

-[Preview your app](/studio/publishing-app) to see how the menu items look like:
+Click **Preview** in the top-right corner to [preview your app](/studio/publishing-app) and test how the navigation menu looks like:
 ![Previewed Menu Items](attachments/navigation-how-to-configure/previewed-menu-items.png)

 ### 3.3 Create a Menu Item for the Employee_Details Page and Configuring Its Sub-Items

 You would like to place **Job_Details**, **Personal_Info**, and **Documents** pages under one menu-item named **Employee Details**, which means that they will be opened by menu sub-items.

-First, you need to create the menu-item that will encompass three menu sub-items.
+First, you need to create the menu item that will encompass three menu sub-items.
 Do the following:

 1. Click a plus at the bottom of the navigation tree to create a menu item.